AMGitsKriss/Software-Projects-I/Proposal.md

 ##Prototyping
 > Describe the prototyping you did, and what you learned from this.

 We drew wireframes on a whiteboard and discussed together what should go where and why.
+Considering what the users are going to need regularly, we've attempted to lay them out in a way that minimises user clicks, and discussed what features and settings people will need, and how we want to format the navigation system.

 We've also started considering how to structure the database tables.

 POSSIBLE TABLE STRUCTURE DIAGRAM HERE